 The previous stanza is about the love of the girl for the knight whereas this stanza is the expression of love that she gets in return from him.
 She takes the knight with her to a cave where she weeps not because of pain but because of overwhelmed emotions.
 In order to soothe her, the knight closes her eyes and “kisses [her] four [times]”.

-Analysis of Keats poetry including “La Belle Dame Sans Merci” is much difficult because his poetry is for emotions.
+Analysis of Keats’ poetry including “La Belle Dame Sans Merci” is much more difficult because his poetry is for emotions.
 Readers do not only read it but also feel it.
 Hence, its meanings are entirely dependent on the imagination of readers.
-Stanza VIII is an example of it.
+Stanza 8 is an example of it.

-IX and X Stanzas are dramatic though dependent on each other.
+9th and 10th stanzas are dramatic though dependent on each other.
 Suddenly, we see an unexpected change.
 The Knight falls asleep and sees a nightmare, an analysis of which is that many “kings” and “princes” fall in love with “La Belle Dame Sans Merci”.
 She cheats them all.

 There is a comparison between love and pain in this stanza.
 Keats in one of his poems says that melancholy dwells with beauty.
-Best part of the poem is when Knight feels himself the luckiest person but his pleasures are not everlasting.
-Precisely, if we define meanings of these stanzas then suffice is to say that sorrows can never be separated from love.
+The best part of the poem is when Knight feels himself the luckiest person but his pleasure is not everlasting.
+Precisely, if we define the meanings of these stanzas then suffice it to say that sorrows can never be separated from love.

 Like John Keats, the knight becomes a victim of love.
-He, in his dream, observe the condition of former lovers of “La Belle Dame Sans Merci”, who has left the knight alone to do an analysis of his real life.
+He, in his dream, observes the condition of the former lovers of “La Belle Dame Sans Merci”, who have left the knight alone to do an analysis of his real life.

-From this stanza, we realize that the entire poem is ironical.
-The knight falls in love with a lady, spends many lovely moments with her and ultimately feels that her love is everlasting however at the end, through a dream, he comes to know that everything was temporary.
+From this stanza, we realise that the entire poem is ironic.
+The knight falls in love with a lady, spends many lovely moments with her and ultimately feels that her love is everlasting however in the end, through a dream, he comes to know that everything was temporary.

 The dream of the knight was in fact reality and reality was in fact his imagination/dream.
 Meaning thereby that he was dreaming when he falls in love with that beautiful girl and his nightmare is the actual reality when he wakes up from his dream.
 Keats has compared the world of imagination with the world of reality.
 Everything is concluded in the last stanza of the poem when the knight says “this is why I sojourn here”.